realworldocaml/book/en/compiler-output-formats.md

 initialized at runtime.
 Remember that OCaml has no single `main` function like C, so this link is order is more important than in C.

-### Linking OCaml bytecode
+### Executing bytecode

 The bytecode runtime comprises three parts: the bytecode interpreter, garbage collector, and a set of C functions that implement the primitive operations.
-Bytecode instructions are provided to call these C functions.
-The OCaml linker produces bytecode for the standard runtime system by default, and any custom C functions in your code (e.g. from C bindings) require the runtime to dynamically load a shared library.
+The bytecode contains instructions to call these C functions when required.

+The OCaml linker produces bytecode targeted the standard OCaml runtime by default, and so needs to know about any C functions that are referenced from other libraries that aren't loaded by default.

-This can be specified as follows:
+Information about these extra libraries can be specified while linking a bytecode archive.

 ```console
 $ ocamlc -a -o mylib.cma a.cmo b.cmo -dllib -lmylib
 ```

 The `dllib` flag embeds the arguments in the archive file.
-Any subsequent packages including this archive will also include the extra linking directive.
+Any subsequent packages linking this archive will also include the extra C linking directive.
-This lets the interpreter locate the external library symbols when it executes the bytecode.
+This in turn lets the interpreter dynamically load the external library symbols when it executes the bytecode.

 You can also generate a complete standalone executable that bundles the `ocamlrun` interpreter with the bytecode in a single binary.
-This is known as the *custom runtime* mode, and can be built as follows.
+This is known as a *custom runtime* mode and is built as follows.

 ```console
 $ ocamlc -a -o mylib.cma -custom a.cmo b.cmo -cclib -lmylib
 ```

-The custom mode is the most similar to native code compilation, as both generate standalone executables.
+The custom mode is the most similar mode to native code compilation, as both generate standalone executables.
 There are quite a few other options available for compiling bytecode (notably with shared libraries or building custom runtimes).
 Full details can be found in the